 If none of these factors above apply, complete the steps in sections 03.04.1, 03.04.3, 03.04.4, 03.04.7(a), 03.04.8, 03.04.9, 03.04.10, 03.04.11, and 03.04.12.

-Notify NRR/D when any of the specific situations listed in attachment 1 occur.
-Additionally, inspectors are encouraged to contact the NRR/D when unexpected situations arise or when they need technical support.
+Notify NRR/DNRL when any of the specific situations listed in attachment 1 occur.
+Additionally, inspectors are encouraged to contact the NRR/DNRL when unexpected situations arise or when they need technical support.

-In preparation for SG tube inspections, contact NRR/D to determine whether additional reviews and focus are warranted.
+In preparation for SG tube inspections, contact NRR/DNRL to determine whether additional reviews and focus are warranted.
 Consider reviewing the licensee’s commitments in response to GL 97-05 and GL 97-06, “Degradation of Steam Generator Internals,” dated December 30, 1997, and the most recent SG inspection summary report.
 Consider reviewing NRC generic communications, such as relevant information notices and regulatory information summaries.
 Become familiar with the industry SG program in Nuclear Energy Institute 97-06, “Steam Generator Program Guidelines,” and several related EPRI reports.
 The EPRI guidelines referenced may not constitute NRC requirements or commitments (depending on the plant-specific details of the licensee’s SG program), and the licensee may use technically acceptable alternative methods.
 If the licensee has deviated from the EPRI guidelines, it should document the basis for the deviation.
 Although the guidelines represent an improvement over practices followed in the past, use of the guidelines alone may not ensure that the regulations will be satisfied.

-Periodically, for plants that have SGs with active degradation or other SG issues, the NRR/D staff will conduct a conference call with the licensee to discuss SG tube examination activities.
-When possible, participate in any NRR/D scheduled conference calls between the NRC and the licensee’s staff involving SG tube examinations.
+Periodically, for plants that have SGs with active degradation or other SG issues, the NRR/DNRL staff will conduct a conference call with the licensee to discuss SG tube examination activities.
+When possible, participate in any NRR/DNRL scheduled conference calls between the NRC and the licensee’s staff involving SG tube examinations.
 In addition, review summaries from previous conference calls.
-The NRR/D staff should be able to identify these summaries.
+The NRR/DNRL staff should be able to identify these summaries.
 The information obtained during these calls will provide background and will help in planning inspection activities.

 71111.08-04 REFERENCES